rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting-on-windows-2012-servers.md

 6. Ensure that the DriveClient is configured to start at boot up:

    a.
 Right-click the DriveClient service and click **Properties**.

    b.
 Click the drop-down list next to **Startup type** and select **Automatic** (if not already selected).

    c.
 Click the **OK** button at the bottom of the page.

    d.
-After the service restarts, check the Control Panel to ensure the service is running.
+After the service restarts, check the Cloud Control Panel to ensure the service is running.

 7. Perform one of the following:
    - If the agent is connected, contact Rackspace Technical Support.
    - If the agent is not connected, attach the backup log to a technical support ticket.
 The backup log is located at **C:\ProgramData\Driveclient\log\driveclient.log**.
 Rackspace Support uses the log file to expedite a response to the issue.